Variable Elimination in Hybrid Factor Graphs for Discrete-Continuous Inference & Estimation: Conclusion

 \section{Conclusion}

-In this work, we have presented a rigorous derivation of \textit{Hybrid Factor Graphs} which extends Hybrid Bayes Networks to perform inference in general discrete-continuous problems.
-We have shown our formulation allows for exact inference using variable elimination via the Sum-Product and Max-Product algorithms.
-Furthermore, we propose two schemes, Pruning and Dead Mode Removal, to curb the exponential growth of discrete hypotheses, allowing for efficient performance.
+In this work, we have presented an algorithm for variable elimination in hybrid factor graphs.
+The variable elimination algorithm follows a similar paradigm to elimination in continuous/discrete factor graphs, making it applicable to a wide range of robotics problems and straightforward to implement.
+We have provided a rigorous derivation of the Sum-Product and Max-Product algorithms for hybrid factor graphs, showing how our formulation allows for exact inference.
+Furthermore, we propose Tree Pruning and Dead Mode Removal, two schemes to tackle the exponential growth of discrete hypotheses which allows for efficient performance.

-Our experimental results demonstrate the applicability of our approach to different robotics problems.
-Importantly, a contact estimator for legged robots devised upon our framework is capable of detecting discrete contact events using only kinematic information, thus being vastly more simple compared to other approaches.
+Our experimental results demonstrate the applicability of our approach on a SLAM problem with ambiguous measurements.
+On the City10000 dataset, our framework provides a natural way to model the hybrid nature of the problem, and our variable elimination algorithm is able to efficiently compute the MAP estimate better than existing approaches such as MH-iSAM2.

-Given the generality of our approach, we hope to further extend it to incorporate various accuracy, robustness, and efficiency improvements which have been proposed over the years towards factor graph based smoothing problems.
+Given the generality of our approach, we hope to further extend it to incorporate various accuracy, robustness, and efficiency improvements proposed over the years towards factor graph based smoothing problems.
+Additionally, we hope to develop an incremental solver for hybrid problems in the same vein as iSAM2~\cite{Kaess12ijrr}.
 We hope this will lead to widespread applicability and adoption of our work.